ULE-Informatica/lab2-unit-tests-mluenv00/README.md

 		[----------] 2 tests from wrapAddFunctionTest (0 ms total)

-2. For the Mul operation, it's neccesary to verify the rule:
+2. For the Mul operation, it's neccesary to verify the following rules:

 INT30-C. Not ensure that unsigned integer operations do not wrap.